Georg Friedrich Handel

 CAST: Imeneo: Magnus Staveland, Tirinto: Ann Hallenberg, Rosmene: Monica Piccinini, Argenio: Fabrizio Beggi, Clomiri: Cristina Arcari

 violin & direction, Fabio Biondi

-Imeneo is a wedding opera in three acts by Georg Friedrich Handel, performed of the first time in London in 1740.
+Imeneo is a wedding opera in three acts composed by Georg Friedrich Handel and performed of the first time in London in 1740.
 It has been suggested that Handel wrote Imeneo on the occasion of a princess’s wedding, but no further relation with the event exists.
 Charles Jennens, the librettist of Saul and Messiah, gave a contemptuous judgement of the «operetta of Hymen, in my opinion the worst of all Handel’s compositions, yet half the songs are good».

 This recording of one of Handel’s most neglected operas features many good singers and an excellent direction of a specialist of the Baroque repertoire, Fabio Biondi, who leads the orchestra Europa Galante.
 Biondi conducts with great artistry and precision, giving the opera a brilliant and nice accompaniment, where all the feelings and emotions alternate in a natural and engaging way.

 The best of all the singers (and, I have to confess, the one who attired my attention to this Imeneo) is Ann Hallenberg, of whom I have already reviewed her solo album devoted to Maria Marcolini.
 Hallenberg sings here the role of Tirinto and stands out for her pure and warm voice, her incredible breath control, elegant phrasing and excellent diction.
 She expresses a huge variety of feelings, of which I remember only two: in her first aria, she pronunces: «se potessero i miei sospiri» as if she was really sighing, while in the aria of the second act, Chi scherza colle rose, she is light-hearted and humorous.